Projection mode :

 Field of view :

-The field of view is nothing more that theangle at which you can see, it also acts like a zoom in some sort, except this will deform a little bit the point cloud, this is comparable to a camera angle that you can change (big angle or small angle).
-If you wish to zoom without changing the actual perpective use the mouse's scroll wheel.
+The field of view is nothing more than the angle at which you can see, it also acts like a zoom in some sort, except this will deform the point cloud a little bit, this is comparable to a camera angle that you can change (big angle or small angle).
+If you wish to zoom without changing the actual perspective, use the mouse's scroll wheel.
 (Note that in the example below the picture was taken from the same place, the only difference is the field of view)

 Low field of view :